Lepton polarization dependent angular observables and the polarization asymmetries in the four-fold $\Lambda_b \rightarrow \Lambda(\rightarrow N \pi) \ell^+\ell^-$ decay: Phenomenological Analysis

 \subsubsection{Longitudinal polarization case}

 \begin{itemize} \item The longitudinal lepton polarization \( P_L \) as a function of \( q^2 \) is shown in FIG.~\ref{PrimeK} for the SM and various NP scenarios.
 It is evident that the NP effects deviate significantly from the SM predictions, lying well outside the SM uncertainty band.
 Moreover, the different NP scenarios are clearly distinguishable from both the SM and from each other.
 The largest deviation from the SM occurs in scenario S1, where the magnitude of \( P_L \) decreases noticeably.
 This behavior arises due to the negative contributions to the effective WCs \( C_9^{eff} \) and \( C_{10} \), with \( C_{10} \) becoming more negative relative to the SM.
 A similar trend is observed in scenarios S2 and S3.
-In contrast, scenario S4 does not modify the \( C_9 \) coefficient, resulting in relatively minor deviations from the SM prediction.
+In contrast, scenario S4 does not modify the observable largely, resulting in relatively minor deviations from the SM prediction. \item Another set of interesting observables are the spin-dependent asymmetries related to the lepton and the lepton-hadron forward-backward asymmetries, denoted by \( \overline{\mathcal{A}}_{\text{FBL}}^\ell \) and \( \overline{\mathcal{A}}_{\text{FBL}}^{\ell\Lambda} \), respectively, as shown in FIG. \ref{PrimeK}.
+As discussed in Eq.~(\ref{SLpolLHLHA}), these observables correspond to the difference between the two lepton spin configurations for a given polarization state.
+In the case of \( \overline{\mathcal{A}}_{\text{FBL}}^\ell \), there is no zero-crossing in either the SM or any of the NP scenarios.
+This is consistent with the SM result shown in FIG.~\ref{Longitudinal}, where the zero-crossing in \( \mathcal{A}_{FB}^\ell \) arises from the sum of the spin \( +\tfrac{1}{2} \) and \( -\tfrac{1}{2} \) contributions.
+Therefore, taking their difference—i.e., forming \( \overline{\mathcal{A}}_{FB}^\ell \)—eliminates the possibility of a zero-crossing.
+A similar behavior is observed for \( \overline{\mathcal{A}}_{FB}^{\ell\Lambda} \).
+These spin-dependent observables are particularly important, as they allow for a clean separation of the two helicity configurations in the SM for polarized leptons.
+Among the NP scenarios considered, scenario S1 shows the most pronounced deviation from the SM, making its effects more readily observable in these asymmetries compared to the other scenarios.